 ***If you experience any difficulties, please contact the CSD Notetaking Team at email@example.com.

-- In order to receive payment for providing notes, notetakers must first complete employment paperwork at the Center for Students with Disabilities, located on the second floor of the Wilbur Cross Building.
+- In order to receive payment for providing notes, notetakers must first complete and return employment paperwork to the Center for Students with Disabilities.
 Requirements include: CT W4, Federal W4, I-9 Employment Eligibility Verification Form

 - ***Payment*** - Note takers will be paid as follows:

-- Undergraduate Course – during the Fall and Spring semesters, notetakers will be paid $15.00 per week per course.
-Pay periods are in increments of two weeks – see below for dates).
+- Undergraduate Course – Notetakers will be paid $15.00 per week, per course.
+(Pay periods are in increments of two weeks - see below for dates).

-- Graduate Course – during the Fall and Spring semesters, notetakers will be paid $20.00 per week per course.
-Pay periods are in increments of two weeks – see below for dates).
+- Graduate Course – Notetakers will be paid $20.00 per week, per course.
+(Pay periods are in increments of two weeks - see below for dates).